 Principles of mindful productivity

+Things can get hectic, so how do you become more mindful in the context of a busy work day?
 How can you apply mindfulness principles at work?
-Things can get hectic, so how do you become more mindful in the context of a busy work day?
 The good news is you don’t need to meditate every day to experience the benefits of mindful productivity.
-There are a few ways you can inject mindful productivity principles into your day so you can perform at your best while managing your mental health.
-Here are ten of them, alongside links to learn more.
+There are a few ways you can inject mindfulness strategies into your work day so you can perform at your best while managing your mental health.
+Here are ten of mindful productivity principles, alongside links to learn more.

 - Free yourself from past and future worries.
 Don’t get trapped in reliving past work problems or pre-living future worries.
 If you’re struggling with a particularly painful memory at work, such as an epic project failure, use the noterday exercise to move on and focus on the present moment.